Physics-50/Module-1/docs/index.md

 In this module you will measure the speed of sound by exciting a sound wave of a known frequency and measuring its wavelength.
 Specifically, you will excite a standing wave of sound in an acoustic levitator, and trap styrofoam beads in the pressure nodes of the standing wave.
 Week 1 reading reviews the vocabulary and theory!

 One of the main goals of this course is for you to "think like an experimental physicist."
-Instead of merely reinforcing specific concepts from other physics courses you've taken, modules will focus on the experimental process.
+Instead of primarily reinforcing specific concepts from other physics courses you've taken, learning objectives focus on the experimental process and analytical skills.

 ### Learning Objectives